cleverbug/adyen-api/README.md

 * 1.0.0 - Initial
 * 1.2.1 - Added support for proxy configuration
 * 1.3.0 - Added support for CSE
+* 1.3.1 - Added encryption errors when encryptionKey is defined
+* 1.3.2 - Migrated endpoints to v18

 ##Current version and Maven dependency